Randrup7/SimpleOptions/README.md

     * Has DumpOneResult function that takes a double as input, increases RunningSum by the input and increases PathsDone.
 The result of the MC trial is meant to be dumped in this class with this function.
     * GetResultsSoFar is a vector of double vectors variable.
 Returns the result(s) of the MC simulation (RunningSum / PathsDone).
 2. ConvergenceTable
+    * Has four member variables;
+    * m_Inner which is a Wrapper of a IStatisticsMC object (we pass in a StatisticsMean object)
+    * m_ResultsSoFar is a vector of double vectors, m_StoppingPoint and m_PathsDone.
     *

 ---
 ## Use of Classes